Notmohamedmalek/Hospital_DWH/README.md

 # Hospital_DWH

-# 1 Information about the Dimension and Fact tables
+# Dimension and Fact tables

 1. **DimEpisodes Table**:
    - This table stores information related to episodes in the hospital.
    - `Episode_Key_SK` and `Episode_Key_BK` are keys for uniquely identifying episodes.